NCEES engineering exam registration

 In the United States, engineers are licensed at the state level by professional licensing boards.
 Engineering boards confer the P.E. license when licensure candidates meet a combination of requirements in education, experience, and exams.
 Before registering for an upcoming NCEES exam, review your unique approval and registration process by selecting your state, territory, or foreign entity from the map or drop-down list below.

-Registration for the pencil-and-paper October 2017 PE and SE exams is currently open and will close at 3:00 p.m.
-EDT on August 31, 2017.
+Registration for the pencil-and-paper October 2019 PE exams closed on September 3 at 3:00 p.m.
+EDT.
 Registration for the computer-based FE and PE exams is open year-round.
-To learn about the format of an your exam, select the exam type below.
+To learn about the format of your exam, select the exam type below.

 Looking to practice in multiple states?

 Many professional engineers find that their careers require them to be licensed in more than one state.
 To do this, a P.E. must apply for comity licensure in additional states.
 NCEES Records is a service designed for engineers seeking comity licensure.

 Discover if an NCEES Record is right for you.

 Learn about the exams

 NCEES develops and scores the FE and PE exams for engineering licensure.
 The FE exam is generally your first step in the process to becoming a professional licensed engineer (P.E.).
 It is designed for recent graduates and students who are close to finishing an undergraduate engineering degree from an EAC/ABET- accredited program.
 The PE exam is designed to test for a minimum level of competency in a particular engineering discipline.
 It is designed for engineers who have gained a minimum of four years of work experience in their chosen engineering discipline.

 Select an exam from the field below to learn more about how passing your exam can help you advance in your path to licensure.

 Exam prep materials